doxx/darkflare/README.md

 Join the Discord server for support and discussion: https://discord.gg/7wVKeP88

+Also if you like this tool, check out my other project: https://github.com/doxx/doxx.net which is a more advanced VPN based stealth system for avoiding countries and censorship.

 ## 🤔 What is this sorcery?

 DarkFlare is a clever little tool that disguises your TCP traffic as innocent HTTPS requests, letting them pass through corporate firewalls like a VIP at a nightclub.
 It's like a tunnel, but with more style and less dirt.